 HOW TO START MICROFINANCE BANK IN NIGERIA

 To start a microfinance bank in Nigeria is quite complex if you don’t know the steps.
-It is one of the hardest businesses to start.
+It is one of the toughest businesses to start.

 THE SIMPLE REQUIREMENTS TO START A MICROFINANCE BANK IN NIGERIA